canberkak/selsoft-demo/README.md

 ## Requirements

-- Java 11, Maven, Lombok, Docker
+- Java 11, Maven, Lombok

 ## How to use ?